 Consistency Earned Kyle Gibson the Fifth Starter Job

-The decision was tough numbers crunch based on the left-hander being out of options, but Gibson’s strong spring showing ultimately won him the job.
-What solidified his spot in the rotation, the manager’s mind, was a combination of his stuff and his demeanor.
+The decision was a tough one, with the left-hander being out of options, but Gibson’s strong spring showing ultimately won him the job.
+What solidified his spot in the rotation, in the manager’s mind, was a combination of his stuff and his demeanor.

 “The big power sinker.
 Right out of the get-go his ball was at a great angle and it was diving down.
 He just didn’t look like he was overwhelmed,” said Ron Gardenhire after the final spring training game of the year at Hammond Stadium.
 “Last year in spring training we saw him yanking pitches, when he came to the big league we saw him misfiring quite a bit.
 Catcher would be setting up inside and he would yank it all the way across the plate.”

 Gibson missed his spots often but pitchf/x data does not suggest he was missing out of the strike zone.
 In fact, Gibson was one of the most demerited pitchers when it came to pitches in the zone actually being called balls.

 Speaking in general to the blossoming benefits of framing, backstop Kurt Suzuki was questioned how much influence the catcher has over the calls versus the reputation and execution of the pitcher.

 “I don’t put too much stock in that,” Suzuki said.
 “Don’t get me wrong, I think that has a lot to do with it but at the same time, what a pitcher does has a lot to do with it.
 If he’s all over the place, he’s obviously not going to get those borderline calls, no matter how good you make it look.
 If you are around the plate consistently, you are going to get those calls.”